nxp-appcodehub/dm-mcx-wireless-uart-leds/README.md

 7. [Release Notes](#step7)

 ## 1. Software<a name="step1"></a>
-This code has been implemented using MCUXpresso IDE version 11.9.0 and SDK verison 2.16.000 was used.
+This code is implemented using the MCUXpresso IDE version 11.9.0 and SDK version 2.16.000.

 #### Note:
-*remember in order to use any wireless example in the MCXW71 you need to upload the NBU image. this image comes into the SDK version that you will use, in this case:*
+*To use any wireless example in the MCXW71, upload the NBU image.
+This image comes into the SDK version that you use in this case:*

 - "SDK_2_16_FRDM-MCXW71-> middleware-> wireless-> ble_controller-> bin-> mcxw71_nbu_ble-..-.sb3"

 ## 2. Hardware<a name="step2"></a>
-Purchase supported board:
+Purchase the supported board:

 - [FRDM-MCXW71](https://www.nxp.com/part/FRDM-MCXW71#/)